innolitics/rdm/rdm/base/software_plan.md

 - Consider outstanding problem reports{% if system.auditor_notes %} [62304:9.4]{% endif %}.
 - Look through historical problem reports and attempt to identify any adverse trends.
 For example, look to identify certain software items that are failing consistently or have similar causes.
 If any trends can be identified, be sure the change requests reverse these trends{% if system.auditor_notes %} [62304:9.6 and 14971:9]{% endif %}.
+- Review the `risk.yml` file and verify that change requests for risk control measures have been implemented{% if system.auditor_notes %} [62304:7.3.1 and 7.2.2.c]{% endif %}.
 - Review the SOUP Components document and look through the published anomalies lists, for SOUP which has become obsolete, and for SOUP which should be upgraded{% if system.auditor_notes %} [62304:6.1.f]{% endif %}.
 Create change requests as appropriate.

 **Output:** The set of change requests which should be implemented for the next release